jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

 The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.
+Note that if `pip` is upgraded then `setuptools` and `wheel` must be upgraded too as in section **A Setup your working environment**.

 ## D. GHG inventory to CRFReporter xml file